Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Numerical Experiments

-\textbf{Experiment Results.} Figure \ref{Timedependentinversefig4} presents the collocation grid points, boundary points, and observation points for both \(m\) and \(u\).
-Figure \ref{timedependV} illustrates the discretized \(L^2\) errors \(\mathcal{E}(m^k, m^*)\), as specified in \eqref{eq:l2disc}.
-These errors quantify the discrepancies between the approximated solution \(m^k\) at each \(k\)-th iteration and the exact solution \(m^*\).
-The figure includes the true solutions, recovered results, and pointwise error contours for the approximated functions of \(m\), \(u\), and \(V\).
-The running times are $13.815$ seconds for the GPPI method and $5.884$ seconds for the GPPI-AS method.
+\textbf{Experimental Results.} {Figure \ref{Timedependentinversefig4} presents the collocation points and boundary points for both \(m\) and \(u\), together with the observation points for \(m\).} Figure \ref{timedependV} illustrates the discretized \(L^2\) errors \(\mathcal{E}_2(m^{(k)}, m^*)\), as specified in \eqref{eq:l2disc}. {These errors quantify the discrepancies between the approximated solution \(m^{(k)}\) at the \(k\)-th iteration and the reference solution \(m^*\).
+The figure includes the reference solutions, recovered results, and the {absolute }pointwise error contours for the approximated functions of \(m\), \(u\), and \(V\).
+The running times are \(16.038\) seconds for the GPPI method and \(8.296\) seconds for the GPPI-AS method.
+The GPPI error stabilizes after 38 iterations, whereas the GPPI-AS error stabilizes after 5 iterations. }

+Tables~\ref{timedependentobserve} and \ref{timedependentnoise} collect the {relative $L^1$, $L^2$, and $L^\infty$ recovery errors of $V$ for the time-dependent MFG \eqref{eqtimedepend}.
+In Table~\ref{timedependentobserve}, we fix the observation number of $m$ and the Gaussian noise as in the experimental setup, and gradually increase the observation number of $V$.
+The reconstruction error decreases as more observations of $V$ are added.
+In \mathfix{Table}~\ref{timedependentnoise}, relative Gaussian noise following the model \eqref{eq:relnoise} is added to the observations of $m$ and $V$.
+Using more observation points improves the reconstruction, while higher noise levels $\tilde{\gamma}$ worsen the accuracy.}